ikriv/IsItMySource/readme.md

 There are at least two different types of debug information: managed (.NET) and unmanaged (native). .NET executables contain both, but only the managed portion has the checksums.
 Native executables contain only native debug information.

-_IsItMySource_ does not parse executable files by haand.
+_IsItMySource_ does not parse executable files by hand.
 Managed debug information is accessed via [Diagnostics Symbols Store Interface](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/diagnostics/) that is shipped with .NET Framework.
 Unmanaged debug information is read via [Debug Interface Access SDK](https://msdn.microsoft.com/en-us/library/x93ctkx8.aspx?f=255&MSPPError=-2147217396) that ships with Visual Studio.
 You must have Visual Studio and DIA SDK on the machine to read native debug information.

 _IsItMySource_ works with  managed debug information by default.
 Use `--native` switch to read native debug information.

 ### Usage

+_IsItMysource_ requires .NET Framework 4 or later.

     IsItMySource [options] exe_or_pdb_file [folder]